fran6w/vidar/README.md

 In 2021, with the extraordinary worldwide efforts to provide a medical care for this new disease, the emphasis was on side effects of such rapidly designed vaccines.
 To cope with this new challenge, we extended **VIDAR-19** so as to also extract vaccine side effects by using the techniques already used and developed for risk factors

 This dashboard shows the outcome of the project.
 We present briefly below the different tabs.
-The online dashboard is available at: https://vidar-19.yotta-conseil.fr/

 ## 2. Disease Maps